Comprehensive Guide to Using 'doctl databases options' (with examples)

 Explanation:

-• doctl databases options regions is a subcommand that lists the available regions for a given database engine.
+• doctl databases options regions: Queries the potential geographic regions for deploying a database.

 Use case 4: Retrieve a list of the available slugs for a given database engine